When I reviewed the iKamper 2.0, I said, that the only copycat I would ever consider was the Roofnest Condor.

 The Roofnest Condors come in black or white, but this is the shiny version: there is not a matte black color option for them.

-Compared to the Roofnest tents, the Skycamp 2.0 has the widest range of options when it comes to picking a color: it has three different colors: black, rocky black and white.
+Compared with the Roofnest tents, the Skycamp 2.0 has the widest range of options when it comes to picking a color: it has three different colors: black, rocky black and white.
 So if you like black you have plenty of choice 🙂 The Skycamp 2.0 actually looks quite modern, it has a nice, streamlined shape when closed, that helps reducing wind-noise during transport and it has better miles to the gallon.
 Rocky black is the rugged, non-shiny black.

 The smaller iKampers, the 2x and the Mini come in black or rocky black only, there is no white version of them